jaseel-koolath/frontend/README.md

 - `nvm use`
 - `yarn`

-The UI connects to a ChainLoop Control Plane backend through `grpc`.
-It comes pre-configured pointing to ChainLoops production server but it can be changed by modifying [`.env.development`](.env.development) and [`.env.production`](.env.production) environment files.
+The UI connects to a Chainloop Control Plane backend through `grpc`.
+It comes pre-configured pointing to Chainloops production server but it can be changed by modifying [`.env.development`](.env.development) and [`.env.production`](.env.production) environment files.

 ### Run development server